Free vs Paid: What RM 800 More Monthly Surplus Actually Buys You (Real Property Comparison)

 5. Pick the 1 with the highest stressed surplus and make an offer 3 to 5 percent below the median price.
 Deep data gives you the anchor for the negotiation.

-The difference between doing this and buying a Emerald 9-tier property on the simplified surplus alone is approximately RM 100,000 over 10 years.
+The difference between doing this and buying a free-sample-band property on the simplified surplus alone is approximately RM 100,000 over 10 years.

 See the 1,088-property directory →